-This itinerary is perfect for an 8 day tour of the iconic places that should be on your Scottish "bucket list".
+Famous Landmarks is our Scotland itinerary for an 8 day tour of the "must-see" places that should be on your Scottish "bucket list".

 Some of the famous places covered in this itinerary are Edinburgh castle, St Andrews, Blair castle, Culloden Battlefield, Loch Ness, Eilean Donan castle, the Isle of Skye, Glen Coe and Loch Lomond.